Maths Anxiety

 These studies proved that with intervention maths anxieties can be controlled - which is very reassuring as it means that maths anxiety doesn’t need to be a lifelong affliction.

 However, it would be better for children not to develop maths anxiety in the first place.
-We have discovered that playing board or card games and using websites like Table Fables massively helps children laugh and have fun with maths rather than feeling stressed and anxious.
+We have discovered that playing board or card games and using websites like Fables World massively helps children laugh and have fun with maths rather than feeling stressed and anxious.

 Math anxiety